 POTSDAM The village has approved a memorandum of understanding to set in motion the towns eventual takeover of the Potsdam recreation program.

-The village Board of Trustees passed the agreement 4-0.
+The villages Board of Trustees passed the agreement 4-0.
 Trustee Stephen J. Warr was absent.

-Im saying aye reluctantly, because I think there are a lot of demands in it, but I think its the best were going to get, Trustee Ruth F. Garner said.
+Im saying aye reluctantly, because I think there are a lot of demands in it, but I think its the best were going to get, said Trustee Ruth Garner.

 With this vote, the town and village are close to coming to an agreement after months of negotiation over the future of the recreation program.

-The village now is responsible for half the cost of the program, but the board voted in March to drop financial support for recreation, turning over full control to the town.
+The village is currently responsible for half the cost of the program, but the board voted in March to drop financial support for recreation, turning over full control to the town.

 If everything goes according to plan, the takeover will happen at the start of 2015.

-Under the agreement, the village will sell all of the land and facilities from the recreation program to the town for $1, including Sandstoner Park and Pine Street Arena.
-Recreation equipment such as the Zamboni, two pickup trucks, four lawn mowers and hockey equipment will be turned over to the town at no cost.
+Under the agreement, the village will sell all of the land and facilities from the recreation program to the town for $1, including Sandstone Park and Pine Street Arena.
+Recreation equipment like the Zamboni, two pickup trucks, four lawnmowers and hockey equipment will be turned over to the town at no cost.

-In addition, the village will pay the retirement benefits of former recreation employees George F. Jerome and Frank W. Bradish.
+In addition, the village will pay the retirement benefits of former recreation employees George Jerome and Frank Bradish.

 Finally, the village will pay half of any matching-fund agreements required to earn state grants for the program for five years after the towns takeover.
 This will be paid in cash or services.

-The town will be responsible for paying off the remainder of a $675,000 bond that was taken out in 2010 for improvements to Pine Street Arena.
+The town will be responsible for paying off the remainder of a $675,000 bond that was taken out in 2010 for improvement to Pine Street Arena.

-Were making excellent progress, village Mayor Steven W. Yurgartis said.
+Were making excellent progress, Mayor Steven W. Yurgartis said.
 Im excited to see this go forward.

 The town plans to create a special recreation taxing district to fund recreation.
 The district would include all property except in the village of Norwood.
 Village of Potsdam tax rates would drop once the village no longer has to support recreation, but town tax rates would rise accordingly.

-Town residents will have a chance to petition for a vote before the special taxing district takes effect.
-If a petition gathers 140 signatures, a referendum will be scheduled.
+Town residents will have the chance to petition for a vote before the special taxing district takes effect.
+If a petition gathers 140 signatures a referendum will be scheduled.